Slayer95/aura-bot/CLI.md

 **Note**: Paths in any configuration file are resolved relative to Aura's home directory.

-## \`--w3version \<NUMBER\>\`

-Specifies the version that is to be used when hosting Warcraft 3 games.
-This parameter allows Aura to switch versions on the spot.

-Note that, while Aura supports some degree of cross-version compatibility, the version specified by this parameter is assumed in case Aura cannot figure out the version used by a game client.

-This option is equivalent to ``<game.version>`` in `config.ini`

 ## \`--w3dir \<DIRECTORY\>\`

 Specifies the directory where the Warcraft 3 game files are located.
 This parameter allows Aura